Vadnais Heights homeowners may be eligible for a loan for home repair projects like replacing windows, roofing, driveways, and more.

 Energy Conservation Deferred Loan

-Up to $6,500 is available to qualifying residents of Ramsey County for select energy conservation upgrades, including new furnaces, boilers, and insulation.
+Up to $10,000 is available to qualifying residents of Ramsey County for select energy conservation upgrades, including new furnaces, boilers, and insulation.
 Make no payments, pay no interest, and owe nothing when you own your home for ten years!
 Income restrictions apply.
-Contact the Neighborhood Energy Connection (NEC) at 651-221-4462, ext.
-132 or visit the Neighborhood Energy Connection website for more information.
+Contact the Center for Energy Connection (CEE) at 651-789-5706 or visit the Center for Energy Connection website for more information.

 Residential Rehabilitation Deferred Loan Program

-Home improvement deferred payment loans for up to $15,000 may be used for basic and necessary improvements that make your home more livable, more energy efficient, or more accessible for disabled persons.
+Home improvement deferred payment loans for up to $27,000 may be used for basic and necessary improvements that make your home more livable, more energy efficient, or more accessible for disabled persons.
 There is no interest and no monthly payment.
 Income restrictions apply.
-Contact The Housing Resource Center at 651-486-7401 or visit the Greater Metropolitan Housing Corporation (GMC) website.
+Visit the Minnesota Housing website for more information.